1. The honourable Allen D.

 Copy !req

-3. The honorable Nelson
+3. The honourable Nelson

 and Mrs. Winnie Mandela.